Fabtech logo

 Share

-Ever tried to fix a loose screw only to discover you’re missing the wrench you need?
-A simple mishap like this can turn a quick repair into an hours-long ordeal.
-In manufacturing, not having the right maintenance tools can lead to hours or days of unplanned downtime that cost a business tens of thousands of dollars unnecessarily, showing just how essential proper tool inventory management is.
+Have you ever tried to fix a loose screw only to discover you’re missing the wrench you need?
+That simple oversight can turn a five-minute fix into a two-hour ordeal.
+Now, scale that problem up.
+In manufacturing, not having the right maintenance tools can can cause unplanned downtime, costing a business tens of thousands of dollars — or more.

 Hand tools are the foundation of any maintenance toolbox, providing accurate, controlled means for performing minor fixes and major projects successfully.
 Maintenance techs should always have the following tools handy: